modelsconf2018/artifact-evaluation/bucchiarone/README.md

 [![Model-Driven Engineering for Smart Mobility Planning](https://i.ytimg.com/vi/SKPHN_9vDeU/hqdefault.jpg)](https://www.youtube.com/embed/SKPHN_9vDeU?autoplay=1 "Model-Driven Engineering for Smart Mobility Planning")

 # Installation Instructions
-The SmartJP can be installed starting from the SmartJP.zip file.
+The SmartJP can be installed starting from the SmartJP.zip file that you can find at the following url https://github.com/das-fbk/SmartJP/blob/7c7564868da0f32928a9746ba07921f1b743dbf4/SmartJP.zip.
 Once you have extracted this zip file, you should have the folders and files listed below. <b>Note:</b> the GTFS ZIP files must not be extracted.

 * SmartJP.jar, the Open Trip Planner (OTP) - based application, in a single runnable JAR file.
 This has been compiled from a modified version of the OTP (http://www.opentripplanner.org/) source code.
 The modifications are related to the implemented "updaters" needed to support the management of the multiple mobility views realized in the approach: 1)Mobility Challenges; 2)Mobility Resources; 3)Mobility Remarks.